rubocode/vision-lk/introduction/index.md

 These writings aim to envision an optimistic future for Sri Lanka and outline a vision with the rationale to to substantiate it.

 It is the vision and not the strategy to achieve it.
-It does, however, define a conceptual framework of the problem space that facilitates effective solutions and strategy.
+It does, however, define a unique conceptual framework of the problem space that facilitates effective solutions and strategy.
 It helps you start with the end in mind with an understanding of why we chose that end.

 This timeline captures the events that sparked the motivation to study the subject matter.